MiloradFilipovic/vue-flow-vis/README.md

 ![image info](./static/README_screen.png)

-In this example, user typing `john` caused 28 render events to be triggered..
+In this example, user typing `john` caused 28 render events in `Login` component to be triggered.

-Additionally, 30 render events from `Background` components were logged.

 ## Installation